NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

 Thank you for your interest in working for Southwest Baptist University.
-A friendly, close-knit, Christian environment, combined with a strong benefit package, makes SBU a great place for you to invest in the lives of today's youth.
+A friendly, close-knit, Christian environment, combined with a strong benefit package, makes SBU a great place for you to invest in the lives of today's students.

 At SBU, faculty and staff work together to see that our mission statement is lived out every day:

 Southwest Baptist University is a Christ-centered, caring academic community preparing students to be servant leaders in a global society.

 Our faculty is respected for academic excellence, but they are loved for the personal attention they give their students.
 They are committed to helping students grow mentally and spiritually.
 Our staff supports the faculty in serving the University.